syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 >**NOTE**
-	•	RecurrenceId should be recurrence pattern appointment object.
+•	`RecurrenceId` should be a recurrence pattern appointment object.
-	•	Exception appointment should be normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
+•	Exception appointment should be a normal appointment and should not be created as recurring appointment, since its occurrence from recurrence pattern.
-	•	ActualDate should be Universal Time Coordinates (UTC) time zone.
+•	`ActualDate` should be in Universal Time Coordinates (UTC) time zone.

-#### Add exception appointment to recurrence pattern dynamically.
+#### Add exception appointment to recurrence pattern dynamically

-You can also add exception appointment dynamically for added exception date by adding exception appointment to Schedule `DataSource` which is exception from recurrence pattern appointment by using `RecurrenceId` property which is used to map the exception appointment with recurrence pattern appointment and ActualDate property which is used to mention the actual pattern occurrence date of exception appointment of `Meeting` class.
+You can also add exception appointment dynamically for added exception date by adding exception appointment to the schedule `DataSource` by using the `RecurrenceIdMapping` property of `ScheduleAppointmentMapping` class which is used to map the custom exception appointment with schedule recurrence series appointment and `ExceptionOccurrenceActualDateMapping` property of the `ScheduleAppointmentMapping` class which is used to mention the actual series occurrence date of exception appointment of schedule recurrence appointment.

 {% tabs %}
 {% highlight c# %}